 If left unfixed, it may lead to bigger relationship issues.

-To handle it well, you need to get to the heart of these root issues.
-Do not take things personally as this problem is common in many marriages.
+You need to get to the heart of these root issues to handle it well.
+Do not take things personally, as this problem is common in many marriages.
 Keep open lines of communication between both partners at all times.

 This will help solve the problem before it gets out of hand.